daviromao/interscity/deploy/README_STANDALONE.md

 ```shell
 $ pip -V
 ```
-Install it if not available (sometimes the script does not install it, not sure why cause it`s already in the [main.yml](./ansible/roles/common/tasks/main.yml) file:
+Install it if not available - probabbly if you did not suspend and up vagrant again after update the debian repositories (sometimes the script does not install it, not sure why cause it`s already in the [main.yml](./ansible/roles/common/tasks/main.yml) file:
 ```shell
 $ sudo apt install python-pip
 $ pip -V